getsentry/sentry-unity/CONTRIBUTING.md

 > Several projects are used as submodules - [sentry-dotnet](https://github.com/getsentry/sentry-dotnet), [Ben.Demystifier](https://github.com/benaadams/Ben.Demystifier)
 > The submodule will be restored as a result of `dotnet build`.
-> The Unity editor is also loaded via the build if needed to restore any UPM package required by the project, like testing libraries.

 ### Run tests